mmistakes/minimal-mistakes/docs/image_acquisition.md

 permalink: /docs/image_acquisition

 ---

-Brief description / text
+For each study and site, imaging parameters differed.
+Find below a table that summarises all the necessary imaging parameters for each site:

--	Table 2 from paper
+-	Table 2 from paper (once finalized)